MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.LogicApp/Get-AzureRmIntegrationAccountCertificate.md

 # Get-AzureRmIntegrationAccountCertificate

 ## SYNOPSIS
-Gets integration account certificates from a resource group.
+Gets the specified integration account certificate from the Azure resource group.

 ## SYNTAX